-Once all the previous program activities are completed, an Initial Offer may be made to the applicant to purchase his/her property at the appraised current Fair Market Value (CMV).
+Once Steps 1-4 have been completed, an Initial Offer may be made to the applicant to purchase his/her property at the appraised current Fair Market Value (CMV).
 While the Initial Offer price will equal the appraised CMV amount, the amount of funding the applicant receives at closing may be less if the applicant chooses to use some or all of the buyout funds to retire liens at closing.
 Eligible applicants with liens, including back property taxes, mortgages, or other liens may retire the liens at closing, up to the CMV amount.